The programming language of the future

-Their new features must facilitate development for the Web and robotics.
+New features which will facilitate development for the Web, mobiles or robotics.

 In recent years we have seen popularized certain features in programming tools, including concurrency and asynchronous mode.
 Functions that accompany the transition from local application to the universal application, online or locally.

 But it is far from sufficient for the final achievement in the evolution of programming.
 We need new features in languages, but which ones?

 No current language is really suited to robotics because of their formal nature.
 Any missing comma and the program fails.
 This may be appropriate for current applications, although it may be in doubt when you know that Ariane rocket exploded in flight due to a simple division by zero, but this is totally unacceptable for robotics.